Summer Getaway in Port Sanilac, Michigan

 - Mango Salmon

-Pack a blanket and snacks for a blockbuster movie under the stars at the Hi-Way Drive-In, located 9 miles west of Port Sanilac in Carsonville.
-The box office opens at 7:30 pm and the movies start at dusk.
-A few alternates to a movie, Music at the Park every Saturday through September 3 or seeing a live theatre performance.
+Pack a blanket and snacks for a blockbuster movie under the stars at the Hi-Way Drive-In, 9 miles west of Port Sanilac in Carsonville, open Fridays & Saturdays.
+The box office opens at 7:30 pm, and the movies start at dusk.
+A few alternates are Music at the Park every Saturday, June 10 – September 2 at 7 pm, or seeing a live theatre performance.

 Entertainment awaits you at this fun venue with live community theatre.
 The Barn Theatre is on the museum grounds and has performances throughout the summer at 8 pm.
-Visit their website link above for dates.
-Some of the upcoming performances are:
+Visit their website link for a complete list of shows!

 Explore the Sanilac Petroglyphs and take a scenic walk through nature.
 This historic state park protects and interprets Michigan’s largest known collection of early Native American teachings carved in stone.
-It has free admission and the recreation passport is not required.
-This park is a bit of a drive, located about 38 miles northwest from the village.
+It has free admission, and a recreation passport is not required.
+This park is a bit of a drive, located about 38 miles northwest of the village.

 LUNCH & GOLFING